airwallex/airwallex-payment-demo/docs/components-sdk/card.md

-# Airwallex Payment Elements - Card Element Integration
+# Components SDK - Card Element Integration

 The Card element allows merchants to embed a card element checkout option on their website.
 This element gives merchant control over the overall look and feel of their checkout page, while delegating the responsibility of payment processing to Airwallex.
 The Card element is a single-line element with card number, expiry date, and card CVC embedded together.